ftdaily/simple-webbased-crud/README.md

 ## 🚀 About Me
-I'm just a student at Gunadarma University.
+I'm a student at Gunadarma University.
+I have never done full stack before.
+I mainly work on game modding, reverse engineering, backend development, and other tech-related tasks

 -*mfarrellr*